-By definition, mindful eating involves eating when we are hungry and stopping when we are full, as well as other practices to feel more present during meals and gain control over what we eat.
+By definition, mindful eating involves "eating when we are hungry and stopping when we are full", as well as other practices to "feel more present during meals" and "gain control over what we eat".
 Although mindful eating can be functional to body health and weight loss, it has little to do with breaking down food into calories, carbs, fats, or proteins.
 The intention of practicing is rather fulfilling people’s individual dietary needs by focusing on the eating process, rather than on products.

-However, this does not exclude that different behavioral or even ingredient trends started taking place as sort of rules that shape this approach to food.
+However, this does not exclude that different behavioural or even ingredient trends started taking place as sort of rules that shape this approach to food.
 Here are the mindful eating practices that are relevant to your restaurant.

 As people are looking for more dietary options beyond the old idea of "one size fits all", personalized nutrition is becoming more popular.
 This means that our individual information and characteristics can be used for targeted nutritional advice to achieve a more lasting healthy eating behavior.